Coronon/PySchemeTranspiler/README.md

 PYST has a fully fledged typing system and matches types at transpile-time.
 While most types can dynamically be deduced `lists` still need to be annotated in the standard python way, for example: `myList: List[int] = [1,2,3]`.
 This restriction is necessary because PYST can not infer a type for an empty list.
 Type annotations are always checked.
 To create a pending type you may assign a variable to *None*: `var = None`.
 This will make the type pending and allow later assigning of a different value.
 After a type is determined it may not be changed but can be set to None again.
 None can act as a `nullptr` value as in C++ to create optional returns.
 The variable which has a type but is set to a value of `None` may still be used like one with a value of its own type, any runtime errors may be avoided by the user (a None check for example: `if var != None:`).

 #### Reserved names
-To avoid undefined behavior during transpilation, you should avoid reassigning the special names: int, float, str, bool, list, print, input, range, len and \__{anything}__
+To avoid undefined behavior during transpilation, you should avoid reassigning the special names: int, float, str, bool, list, print, input, range, len, deepcopy and \__{anything}__

 ### Error and warning system
 PYST tries to make errors as transparent as possible.
 If a transpilation error is encountered, a clear message explaining it and the exact place it occurred will be presented to the user.
 For example the following code will result in a transpilation error: